TouchBoarder/weekdays-buttons-bar/README.md

         .start(this);
  ```

-# Inspired by:
+### Inspired by:

 Material Contextual Action Bar Library: https://github.com/afollestad/material-cab
-Weekdays Buttons library is inspired by the attach implementation code in the 'material-cab' library designed by Aidan Follestad
+Weekdays Buttons library is inspired by the attach implementation code in the 'material-cab' library designed by Aidan Follestad.
 If you need a Contextual Action Bar with similar api? look it up.